sarum90/validate-scanner-detection-rules/README.md

 | `scanner_api_key` | Scanner.dev API key | Yes | - |
 | `file_pattern` | File pattern to match YAML detection rule files | No | `**/*.yml` |

+See the [Scanner.dev API documentation](https://docs.scanner.dev/scanner/using-scanner/api) for details on obtaining your API base URL and key.

 ## API Integration

 The action sends the raw YAML content of each detection rule file to the Scanner.dev validation endpoint with `Content-Type: text/yaml` headers.